-Students moving through the Lions and STORM programs will be tested for Junior Black Belt.
-After a minimum of 6 months and additional requirements, students are then nominated to test for the rank of Jundan.
+Students moving through the Tigers, Lions, STORM, and DREAM programs will be tested for Junior Black Belt.
+After a minimum of 1 year and additional requirements, students are then nominated to take a test for the rank of Jundan.

 Jundan Policy